vigorousnorth/MaineCampaignFinance2018/readme.md

 If you’re having trouble figuring out what’s going on, type `b` in the console to look at what’s in there, and compare it to the contents of `sample`.

-As you’ve probably surmised, `b` is a vector of true/false values that’s “true” when the ReceiptAmount of the donation from the corresponding row is over $50, and otherwise false.
+As you’ve probably surmised, `b` is a vector of true/false values that’s `TRUE` when the `ReceiptAmount` of the donation from the corresponding row is over $50, and otherwise `FALSE`.

 And, as you may have guessed, this gives us a great way to make a subset of the `sample` dataframe, showing only the donors who have given more than $50: